A Theory of Ex Post Rationalization: Comparative statics for complements

 \subsubsection{Encountering the same problem twice}

 The agent faces a decision problem, chooses an action, then learns the state, and then faces the same problem again.
 That is, $A_1 = A_2 = A$ and

-for some function $\phi: A \times \Theta \times S \rightarrow \Re$ that is supermodular in $(a,\theta)$.
-Let $a^*(s)$ be an ex post optimal choice in state $s$, \textit{i.e.} $a^*(s) \in \argmax_a \phi(a,\theta^*,s)$.
+for some function $\phi: A \times \Theta \times S \rightarrow \mathbb{R}$ that is supermodular in $(a,\theta)$.
+Let $a^*(s)$ be an \textit{ex post} optimal choice in state $s$, \textit{i.e.} $a^*(s) \in \argmax_a \phi(a,\theta^*,s)$.

-Utility is time-separable, so upon learning the state, a classical agent chooses $a_2 = a^*(s)$; his second-period choice does not depend on his first-period choice.
+Material utility is time-separable, so upon learning the state, a classical agent's time-2 choice is $\argmax_a \phi(a,\theta^*,s)$; his second-period choice does not depend on his first-period choice.
 By contrast, \Cref{thm:comp_stat} implies that a rationalizer chooses $a_2$ to maximize $(1-\gamma)\phi(a_2,\theta^*,s) + \gamma \phi(a_2,\bar{\theta},s)$, with $\bar{\theta} \geq \theta^*$ when $a_1 \geq a^*(s)$ and $\bar{\theta} \leq \theta^*$ when $a_1 \leq a^*(s)$.
 Attempting to rationalize the earlier decision creates a link between otherwise-separate decisions, pulling the rationalizer's second-period choice away from $a^*(s)$ in the direction of his initial choice $a_1$.
-Thus, the rationalizer's choice is `stickier' than a classical agent's choice, responding less to the new information about the state.
+Thus, the rationalizer's choice is `stickier' than a classical agent's choice, responding less to learning about the state.
+This prediction is straightforward to test in laboratory experiments, because a rationalizer who learns $s$ and then faces the problem just once behaves exactly as a classical agent.